Shhsvri/BIOF045-NGS_Analysis/Day1_Intro_to_Shell/lessons/02_searching_files.md

 ```

 ---
-*This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
+*This lesson has been modified by Shahin Shahsavari, adapted from materials developped by the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*

 * *The materials used in this lesson were derived from work that is Copyright © Data Carpentry (http://datacarpentry.org/).

-- Shahin
-* *Shhain